 That’s why, during our examination of the various RV vacuums currently on the market, we focused on the following criteria:

-You don’t have a lot of room in an RV, and you don’t want to sacrifice valuable real estate to something as boring as a vacuum cleaner.
+You don’t have a lot of room in an RV, and you don’t want to sacrifice valuable real estate to something as boring as vacuum cleaners.
 Smaller vacuums are definitely preferable to giant monstrosities.

 RVs generally don’t have the same large stretches of flat surface that homes do.
 Instead, they have a variety of nooks and crannies that are difficult to get into, so your vacuum needs to have the ability to get into all those tight spaces with ease.

-How to Choose the Right Vacuum Cleaner for an RV
+How to Choose the Right Vacuum Cleaners for an RV

-The Bissell Featherweight was our favorite of all the RV vacuums, but that doesn’t mean it’s right for everyone.
+The Bissell Featherweight was our favorite of all the RV vacuums cleaners, but that doesn’t mean it’s right for everyone.
 If you’re trying to determine the best vacuum for your situation, it helps to know what exactly you need — and what features you can safely skip.

 The following questions are just a few of the things you should consider before making a purchase; we can’t highlight every single variable you might encounter, but these should cover most of your bases.

 Stick vacuums are one of the most popular choices.
 They offer nearly the same amount of suction you’ll get with an upright, but they’re not nearly as heavy — many of them weigh 10 pounds or less.
-They come in both cordless and corded models, each of which have their pros and cons (more on that later).
+They come in both cordless vacuum and corded models, each of which has its pros and cons (more on that later).